SimonPadbury/baselayer/_src/forms.md

 </form>
 ```

-**Note:** In the example above (demo and code), the Baselayer `flex` has been used to align these form elements side-by-side, and `grow` has been used to expand the email input field.
-A `<legend>` is also included — but since its text incorporates with a wrapping border line, it will not be controlled by the flexbox rule.
+**Note:** In the example above, the Baselayer `flex` class has been used to align these form elements side-by-side, and then `grow` has been used to expand the email input field.
+A `<legend>` is also included — but since its text incorporates with the `<fieldset>` wrapping border line, it will not be controlled by the flexbox rule.

 ## Form Buttons